 two large gauge cables connected.)
 The value of this pot is 500K which

-is far to high of a resistance for a variable-R positive cathode voltage gain control which should be more in the
+is far too high of a resistance for a variable-R bias voltage control which should be more in the

-1000 to 5000 ohm range to adjust a divider network that varies the level of positive voltage on the RF amplifier cathodes.
-Each RF amp cathode
+10K to 50K ohm range to adjust a divider network and potentiometer that varies the level of

+bias voltage on the RF amplifier grids.
+Each RF amp has the adjustable

-control the gain of each RF amplifier tube.
-When these large gauge wires (actually shielded cables)
+selected.
+In looking at the mod, when these large gauge wires (actually shielded cables)

 were traced back it was found that they

-connected to the first audio tube grid (type 76.)
+connected to the first audio tube grid (type 76 triode tube.)
 Also, adjacent to the

 Sensitivity pot, note the wire wound